szy-kenn/airness-airlines/README.md

 ## Database Structure
 To create the database needed in the application, run the following SQL queries in any of your preferred workbench or SQL editor:

+*(make sure to run the query separately to not cause circular or invalid references)*

 **Passengers Table**
 ~~~~sql
 CREATE TABLE passengers (